Miss Alejandro's Class Website

 On average, the assessments are expected to last a combined 7 hours for grades 3-5; 7:30 hours for grades 6-8, and 8:30 hours for grade 11.
 The test is not timed; students will be given appropriate time to answer all questions.
 The tests can be administered over several days.
 For more detailed information, please see these Smarter Balanced FAQs.

-ONLINE PRACTICE TESTS: Students, teachers and parents nationwide have access to sets of assessment questions aligned to the Common Core that can be used for professional development and discussions with policymakers and other interested stakeholders.
+Online Practice Tests: Students, teachers and parents nationwide have access to sets of assessment questions aligned to the Common Core that can be used for professional development and discussions with policymakers and other interested stakeholders.
 The practice tests are available at our AlohaHSAP portal.
 These are only a preview, and do not encompass the full range of content that students may encounter.
 Also, they are presented in a “fixed form” (i.e., not computer adaptive) and users will not receive reports or scores.

 • Home

-• Homework >
+• Class Information >

-• Class Schedule
+• Class Schedule/Calendar

-• E-204 Class Photos >
+• E-204 Class Photos

 • Hawaiian Studies